J-M28/chronicle-one/README.md

 * Writing a descriptive and informational README file to aid in project documentation and maintainability
 * Use of Git repositories to track and manage changes to software files
 * Writing a mock functional design specification to ensure clarity and project focus with "client"
+* HTML / Character entities to show reserved characters (such as the < or > symbol)

 ## How to use